ExpressionEngine/ExpressionEngine-User-Guide/source/development/extensions.rst

 If you want to give your extension the ability to have settings, then we have written an abstracted layer to make it extremely easy.
-First, you have to make sure that you have your $settings\_exist class variable set to 'y'.
-Second, you need a language file for your extension with the file name of the language file being the extension's lower-cased class name with a suffix of '\_lang.php'.
-Make sure the language file is put in the /system/expressionengine/third\_party/package name/language/ directory too.
-And finally, you need to have a method in your extension's class called settings().
+First, you have to make sure that you have your ``$settings_exist`` class variable set to '``y``'.
+Second, you need a language file for your extension with the file name of the language file being the extension's lower-cased class name with a suffix of '``_lang.php``'.
+Make sure the language file is put in the ``/system/expressionengine/third_party/package name/language/`` directory too.
+And finally, you need to have a method in your extension's class called ``settings()``.
 This function will return an array in a certain form that will help the Extensions Manager automatically create a form for your settings.

 ::